Primary

 Stay on the balls of your feet throughout—never let your heels touch the ground.
 Keep jumps small and quick to maximize calf engagement.
 Land softly and use your calves to push off with each jump.

-Want Jump Rope (Calf Focus) in your program?
+See where Jump Rope (Calf Focus) fits in your weekly plan

 Hold a jump rope with handles at hip height.